hiranrajasuriya/hiranrajasuriya.github.io/_pages/teaching.md

 While following these modules and gaining theoretical knowledge, I have experience projects and publications in related research.
 Gradually I discovered my passion for underlying stochastic processes and in the theory of machine learning.

 ### Advanced Courses
-* EN4573 Pattern Recognition and Machine Intelligence
+* EN4573 Pattern Recognition and Machine Intelligence:
+  - Covered Random Vectors and Matrices, Multivariate Gaussian Density, Goals of Learning, Randomness of the Generalization error, Inductive bias, Density estimation, Concentration inequalities, Introduction to PAC inequalities.
+Mostly from Statistical Learning Theory by <a href="http://maxim.ece.illinois.edu/teaching/SLT/"> Bruce Hajek and Justin Raginsky.</a>

 * EN4583 Advances in Machine Vision

 ### Mathematical fundamentals